Asymptotic approximations for stationary distributions of many-server queues with abandonment: Description of model and state dynamics

-which denotes the time elapsed since the last arrival.
-Then $\ren$ is simply the backward recurrence time process, which completely determines the cumulative arrival process $\en$.
-Let $\ME$ be an a.s.\ $\Z_+$-valued random variable that represents the number of customers that entered the system prior to time zero.
+Observe that the quantity $\alpha_E^{(N)}(s)$ denotes the time to $s$ since the last arrival, and coincides with the backward recurrence time process.
+Moreover, the process $\alpha_E^{(N)}$ determines the process $E^{(N)}$.
+Let $\ME$ be an a.s. finite~$\Z_+$-valued random variable that represents the number of customers that entered the system prior to time zero.
 This random variable does not play an important role in the analysis.
-It is used, for bookkeeping purposes, to keep track of the indices of customers.
+It is used merely for bookkeeping purposes, to keep track of the indices of customers.

-\subsection{State Descriptor}
+\subsection{State descriptor}

 A Markovian description of the state of the system with $N$ servers would require one to keep track of the residual or elapsed patience times and the residual or elapsed service times of each customer present in the queue or in service.
 In order to do this in a succinct manner, with a common state space for all $N$-server systems, we use the representation introduced in \cite{kanram08b}.
-The state of the $N$-server system consists of the backward recurrence time $\alpha_E^{(N)}$ of the renewal arrival process, a non-negative real-valued process $\xn$, which represents the total number of customers in system with $N$ servers (including those in service and those in queue) and a pair of measure-valued processes, the ``age measure'' process, $\measn$, which encodes the amounts of time that customers currently receiving service have been in service and the ``potential queue measure'' process, $\renegn$, which keeps track not only of the waiting times of customers in queue, but also of the potential waiting times (defined to be the times since entry into system) of all customers (irrespective of whether they have already entered service and possibly departed the system), for whom the potential waiting time has not exceeded the patience time.
-Thus, the state of the system, denoted by $\yn$, takes the form \be \yn = (\ren, \xn, \measn, \renegn). \ee
+In this representation, the state of the $N$-server system consists of the backward recurrence time $\alpha_E^{(N)}$ of the renewal arrival process, a nonnegative real-valued process $\xn$, which represents the total number of customers in system with $N$ servers (including those in service and those in queue) and a pair of measure-valued processes, the ``age measure'' process, $\measn$, which encodes the amounts of time that customers currently receiving service have been in service and the ``potential queue measure'' process, $\renegn$, which keeps track not only of the waiting times of customers in queue but also of the potential waiting times (defined to be the times since entry into system) of every customer (irrespective of whether the customer has already entered service and possibly departed the system) for whom the potential waiting time has not yet exceeded the patience time.
+Thus, the state of the system, denoted by $\yn$, takes the form

-Note that $\xn$ and $\renegn$, together, yield the waiting times of customers currently in queue.
-Indeed, for $t\in [0,\infty)$, let $\qn(t)$ be the number of customers waiting in queue at time $t$.
-Due to the non-idling condition, the queue length process is then given by
+Note that $\xn$ and $\renegn$, together, yield the number and waiting times~of customers currently in queue.
+Indeed, for $t\in[0,\infty)$, let $\qn (t)$ be the~number of customers waiting in queue at time $t$.
+Because the head-of-the-line~customer is the customer in queue with the longest waiting time, the quantity